Skip to main content

 STM32 Nucleo BoardThe main microcontroller running the logic~ 100.00 RON

-50k Mono PotentiometerAnalog input to adjust the rotation speed1.49 RON
+50k Mono PotentiometerAnalog input to select the number of rotations1.49 RON

-White Round Cap Push ButtonDigital input to trigger the spin event1.99 RON
+White Round Cap Push ButtonAnalog input to trigger the spin event1.99 RON

 830 Tie-Point Breadboard and Jumper Wire KitPrototyping and interconnecting all electronic modules39.00 RON